-2022 school years.
-There were 80 districts (47 percent) that had an increase in student chronic absenteeism over 10 percent, with one district that had a 31 percent increase in chronically absent students.
+Chronic Absenteeism.
+Table 3.8 shows the increase in students classified as chronically absent from school years 2018 to 2022.
+In 80 districts (47 percent), chronic absenteeism increased by at least 10 percent; one district had a 31 percent increase.
 Only one district had a lower chronic absenteeism rate in 2022 than in 2018.
-In the 2022 school year the district with the lowest percentage of students who were chronically absent reported 7 percent of students being chronically absent and the district with the highest rate reported 63 percent of students being chronically absent.
+In SY 2022, the district with the lowest rate of chronic absence reported 7 percent of students being chronically absent, and the district with the highest rate reported 63 percent of students being chronically absent.

+Table 3.8

-Table 3.8 Percent Increase In Chronic Absenteeism By District 2018-2022 school year
+Percentage Increase In Chronic Absenteeism, By District

+School Years 2018 To 2022

+5 Percent 10 Percent 15 Percent

-Less Than 5 Percent 5 Percent To 9.99 Percent 10 Percent To 14.99 Percent 15 Percent To 31 Percent Number of Districts 33 58 52 28
+<5 Percent To 9.99 Percent To 14.99 Percent To 31 Percent

+Number of districts 33 58 52 28

-Source: Staff analysis of Data from the Kentucky Department of Education.
+Source: Staff analysis of data from the Kentucky Department of Education.